Readme-Workflows/recent-activity/README.md

 ## News

-Join our [Discord Servers][discord] and follow the `#news` channel there to get notified about new updates and other important news.
+Join our [Discord] and follow the `#news` channel or get a role from `#roles` channel to get notified about new updates and other important news.

 ## Collected Data and Statistics